RanjithKuncheerathodi/phd-cndl/solutions.md

 ## Three major results from the Ranjan et al study

-1. Seizure activity initiates in the cortico-thalamic circuit.
+1. Depending on resource availability, states switch between synchronized and unsynchronized.
+A sudden transition to synchronization initiates a wave-like propagation from cortico-thalamic subnetworks to deeper subnetworks.
-2. Proposed algorithm identifies key nodes primarily in the cortex driving the hypersynchronous activity.
+2. A novel algorithm to analyze the propagation of synchronization across individual nodes (brain areas) within the MBN and identify the key nodes (key brain areas) responsible for this process.
-3. Role of network structures in shaping the seizure dynamics and techniques developed can work well with patient specific data.
+3. The role of network structures in shaping seizure dynamics and the correlation between the hyper-synchronized state and the ratio of resource consumption to recovery rate.

 ## Key nodes involved in the propagation of synchronization